Jun 08 How To Drive More E-Commerce Traffic and Conversion With Social Media

-With the unique ability to see what creative is resonating and driving results, consider developing smaller batches of content and testing a minimum two or three high-level creative approaches in each batch rather than creating content in one fell swoop.
-This will help you uncover whether your natural creative “hunches” are correct, and may uncover an unexpected insight.
+Pro Tip: With the unique ability to see what creative is resonating and driving results, consider developing smaller batches of content and testing a minimum of two or three high-level creative approaches in each batch rather than creating content in one fell swoop.
+This will help you uncover whether your natural creative “hunches” are correct and may uncover unexpected insights.

 Factor 2: Pick the Right Social Ad Unit

-With a variety of social ad units being made available to help achieve specific business objectives, we recommend planning the social ad unit before the creative is finalized.
+To avoid this common mistake, we recommend planning your ad unit before the creative is finalized and picking a unit that aligns with your specific business objective.
 This will ensure that call-to-action buttons and link headlines are fully optimized for driving the most website traffic.

-Also, consider testing new ad units or variations of existing ad units to understand the impact of the ad unit on your overall performance.
-We’ve often seen minor adjustments like adding a video to a Carousel ad can impact the performance substantially.
+It’s also important to be nimble with your ad units.
+Consider testing new units or variations of existing ad units to understand the impact of the ad unit on your overall performance.
+We’ve often seen minor adjustments like adding a video to a Carousel ad impact the performance substantially.

 Factor 3: Test the Targeting

-Targeting is one of the most important factors to driving website visits or conversion at an efficient cost.
+Not only is it important to test your ad unit, but the targeting you chose is one of the most important factors in driving website visits or conversion at an efficient cost.